Altitude and Acclimatizing To It

 - Get adequate rest.
 At altitude, your body may need more sleep than normal.

-Other symptoms of HAPE are shortness of breath, a cough (particularly if accompanied by a frothy sputum tinged with blood), difficulty walking, and fever.
+Other symptoms of HAPE are shortness of breath, a cough (particularly if accompanied by frothy sputum (mucus) tinged with blood), difficulty walking, and fever.
 HACE is often accompanied by confusion, loss of consciousness, fever, and a rapid heartbeat.

 Most thru- and multiday hikers and bikers elect to go south from Denver, not only as a matter of convenience but because the elevation gain is much more gradual.
 From Durango, the CT ascends abruptly to more than 12,000 feet in 23 miles, which is not only more challenging physically but shortens the time for acclimatizing.